fpenzar/Intro_to_ML/report_1.md

 ## Description of the Dataset

 This dataset contains a wide range of information about countries worldwide.
 It covers every country globally and its attributes serve as basic categories describing each country.
-Categories include demographic statistics, healthcare metrics, economic indicators, education statistics, environmental data, and other.
-The global-wide inclusion of all countries allows for a wide perspective which can be used for in-depth analyses and cross-country comparisons.
+Categories include demographic statistics, healthcare metrics, economic indicators, education statistics, environmental data, and others.
+The global-wide inclusion of all countries allows for a wide perspective that can be used for in-depth analyses and cross-country comparisons.

 The dataset can be obtained at [kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/countries-of-the-world-2023).